| Apr 19, 2023

 Marhaba from Insan,

-Thank you for supporting us and the vulnerable communities in Lebanon.
+Thank you for supporting us and the vulnerable communities.
+Until the next time!

 The INSAN team